-No nurse or doctor has ever fallen for the ‘I fell on it’ excuse so save yourself a ton of embarrassment and know that things tend to get sucked up a little too far when they’re put in your bum.
+No nurse or doctor has ever fallen for the ‘I fell on it’ excuse, so save yourself a ton of embarrassment and know that things tend to get sucked up a little too far when they’re put in your bum.
 From deodorant cans to carrots, the emergency room has seen it all.
 If it does happen, it’s really better just to admit it.
 Everyone knows anyway…

 The dreaded fracturing of the penis

 Although not quite as common (thank god!!!) the “broken” penis is a real thing.
 It’s really just a fracture aka it will heal but we’re betting it’s still hella painful.
-It’s usually cause by something (or someone) coming down hard on the penis at a less than ideal angle.
+It’s usually caused by something (or someone) coming down hard on the penis at a less than ideal angle.
 Be wary when you’re in girl on top or reverse cowgirl that you don’t get too carried away.
 If this happens you need to head to the hospital…asap!

 The equally dreaded tearing of the banjo strap

 Again slightly less common but we had to include it for PSA purposes.
 What is the banjo strap you might ask?
 Ah it’s that little bit of skin that connects the foreskin to the base of the penis.
 If your guy is uncircumcised the foreskin will usually move up and down quite freely but if for some reason the skin is pulled down with more force or particularly rough and tumble sex has caused it to, it can rip or snap.
 Not a whole lot of fun we’re guessing!

 The condom pulls a classic tinder date move and ghosts